 - School type.
-It was decided early on to survey parents who have kids in all school types, especially because there were limited data on the commute data and opinions of parents who send their children to private and parochial schools.
-As this survey was about transportation specifically and not schools themselves, it was determined that the school commute is a citywide issue and therefore affects all parents. - Online format supplemented by paper surveys.
-There were several options available to field the survey, including telephone, live administration, online, and mail.
-To field this survey in Spring 2016, we determined that online was the most efficient and cost-effective mode for the survey.
-Moreover, it could accommodate lengthier questionnaires and more complex branching sequences.
-However, some paper surveys were distributed to increase response rates from under-represented populations.
+School commute is a citywide issue and affects all parents.
+Therefore all school types (public, private, parochial) were included.
+In particular there is limited data on the commute data and opinions of parents who send their children to private and parochial schools. - Online format supplemented by paper surveys.
+The survey was primarily administered on-line because it was the most efficient and cost-effective mode and could accommodate lengthier questionnaires and more complex branching sequences.
+In addition, some paper surveys were distributed to increase response rates from under-represented populations.
 The survey was offered in English, Spanish, and Chinese. - K-5 parents only.
 The survey focused on the parents of elementary school children because they face the greatest constraints when making school transportation decisions.
-This was limited to Kindergarten-5th grade parents only to avoid sampling parents who have children in middle schools (many San Francisco middle schools include grade 6).
+The survey was further limited to Kindergarten-5th grade parents only to avoid sampling parents who have children in middle schools

+(many San Francisco middle schools include grade 6).
 In the event that a parent had multiple children in elementary school, the survey instructed parents to answer questions based on their youngest child.